Sequence-Based Plan Feasibility Prediction for Efficient Task and Motion Planning: RELATED WORK

 \section{RELATED WORK}

+Our method builds on prior work in task and motion planning (TAMP), learning to expedite TAMP, and sequence prediction for robot manipulation.

-\paragraph{Task and Motion Planning (TAMP)} Two existing TAMP algorithms use {\em diverse planning} techniques~\cite{katz2020top}, which identify multiple distinct plans for a given problem, to produce candidate plan skeletons to be refined using sampling~\cite{ren2021extended} or optimization~\cite{ortiz2022diverse}.
-Because diverse planners are unaware of the semantics of predicates, many candidate plans have the same sources of infeasibility.
-As a result, these TAMP algorithms waste time finding continuous values for similar, unsatisfiable plan skeletons.
-Many TAMP algorithms contain mechanisms that provide specific feedback~\cite{Garrett2021} to the search over plan skeletons using failed motion queries~\cite{dantam2018incremental} or unsatisfiable constraint sets~\cite{garrett2021sampling}.
-However, all of these approaches require expensive geometric planning to first identify failed skeletons and second generate the feedback.
+\paragraph{Task and Motion Planning} One approach to TAMP first performs a search over high-level task plans and then refines each plan to be refined using sampling or optimization~\cite{Garrett2021}.
+Two of these algorithms~\cite{ren2021extended,ortiz2022diverse} use {\em diverse planning} techniques~\cite{katz2020top}, which identify multiple distinct plans to produce candidate task plans.
+Because diverse planners are unaware of the geometry of the world, many candidate plans have the same sources of infeasibility, \textit{e.g.,} due to unreachable objects or regions.
+As a result, these TAMP algorithms waste time finding continuous values for similar, unsatisfiable motion planning problems associated with those task plans.
+Many TAMP algorithms contain mechanisms that provide specific feedback~\cite{Garrett2021} to the search over task plan using failed motion queries~\cite{dantam2018incremental} or unsatisfiable constraint sets~\cite{garrett2021sampling}.
+However, these approaches require expensive geometric planning to first identify failed task plans and second generate feedback.

-\paragraph{Learning to speed up TAMP} Silver {\it et al.}~\cite{silver2021planning} developed a Graph Neural Network (GNN) approach that ignores irrelevant objects, taking into account object obstruction.
-Khodeir {\it et al.}~\cite{khodeir2021learning} extended this approach to predict which optimistic parameter values constructed through lazy sampling should be considered.
-Because these approaches condition only on the initial and goal state instead of candidate plans, the learners carry the burden of generalizing over problems that vary substantially in solutions, which is often challenging.
-By instead providing a learner candidate plans, our approach is able to more easily generalize over this distribution of problems.

-Several learning-for-TAMP approaches learn single-action feasibility classifiers using tabular~\cite{wells2019learning}, depth image~\cite{driess2020deep,xu2022accelerating, bouhsain2022learning}, or point cloud~\cite{park2022scalable} encodings of the environment.
-Kim {\it et al.}~\cite{kim2020learning} learned a cost-to-go heuristic estimator using a relational embedding of the state.
-Because they consider individual actions on one plan at a time, any free parameters present in the candidate actions, such as robot configurations, object placements, and object grasps, must already be assigned via pre-discretization or sampling.
-In contrast, our approach is able to consider full plans all at once, allowing it to account for parameters that persist over time in other states and actions.